 3. One advance in DIEP flap reconstruction is sensory nerve reconstruction of the flap.
 The hope with this additional step in a DIEP flap reconstruction is to provide sensation to the transplanted tissue.
 At this time, we are not doing this routinely in all cases, but rather it is offered in select patient scenarios.
 Your surgeon can discuss this option, review the pros and cons, and determine if sensory nerve reconstruction should be included as part of your reconstruction.

 4. Post-operative pain is a common concern for patients considering DIEP flap reconstruction.
 It is often falsely assumed that implant reconstruction is less painful since it has a shorter operative time compared to the DIEP flap and does not involve surgery to the abdomen.
 At Breast Reconstruction Associates, we utilize a post-operative pain protocol that effectively manages most patient’s pain without requiring the use of narcotic pain medication.

 In our practice’s experience, patient’s recovery and healing after DIEP flap reconstruction are actually significantly easier than what most people anticipate.
 Many of our patients choose to go home after a two-night stay in the hospital.

 Truly, the DIEP flap is an excellent breast reconstruction option for women which results in a natural-looking and feeling breast after mastectomy, especially in women who prefer to avoid the use of implants.
-If you want more information about today’s “gold standard” in breast reconstruction, feel free to contact us at Breast Reconstruction Associates, your DIEP flap experts in Dallas and Fort Worth, Texas.
+If you want more information about today’s “gold standard” in breast reconstruction, feel free to contact us at Breast Reconstruction Associates, your DIEP flap experts in Dallas Fort Worth, Texas.